Stephen's Manifesto: the inside scoop

 And how did that happen?
 We knew we wouldn’t be able to compete with the big dogs.
 However, we flew in under the radar.
 We focussed on what we could do, not what we couldn’t do.
 In our case, we knew how to do a few things very well.

 In our case, things like making healthy baked goods for a few key customers.
+Really listening to them about what they wanted.
 Being nimble in our response to our customers’ needs.
 We also figured out how to save costs.
 Getting rid of eighty percent of our product lines and eighty percent of our customers.
 Getting rid of complicated finicky products.
 Simplifying everything.
 Sounds crazy, but it worked.
 We made kick ass products, and went on a hell of a ride.

 I also did stand up comedy on a lark and to conquer my fear of public speaking.
 To keep this in perspective, I turned down an opportunity to be class valedictorian when I was a student as I could not bear the thought of speaking in front of a crowd of people.
 The very first time I did my show, I was petrified.
 My legs felt wobbly, I felt lightheaded, and I could barely stand.
 My throat was tight, and I felt like puking, but I muttered out a few jokes, and people started laughing.
 I realized it wasn’t that bad.